Resources

 Instagram

-If you’re on IG, then I highly recommend @criview and @londonartfile and @nigelip and @professional_art_bullshitter as they all feature lots of great London art insights and information about not-to-miss shows.
+If you’re on IG, then I recommend @criview and @londonartfile and @nigelip and @professional_art_bullshitter as they all feature lots of great London art insights and information about not-to-miss shows.

 Professional Critics